mstorath/CircleMedianFilter/README.md

 ### Installation and usage

-- Run CMF_install.m in the Matlab console and follow the demos
+- From Matlab: Run CMF_install.m in the Matlab console and follow the demos
+- From C++: Compile CMF_library.cpp.
+The relevant functions are medfiltCirc2D and medfiltCirc2DQuant.
+Their usage is described as comment in the CMF_library.cpp file.